pyconau/2021-website/data/Page/social.md

 _When_: 7pm-9pm

-_Where_: Zoom meeting, to be announced in venueless
+_Where_: Zoom meeting, to be announced in Venueless

 _Requirements_: A device with [zoom](https://zoom.us/download) installed